 - 1. This course must be completed using an agency issued and or approved patrol rifle and sights/optics. - 2.
 The target to be used is the BLEA Tactical Target.
 Participants will be given two opportunities to achieve a passing score. - 3.
 A passing score shall be 90% (450pts) of the 500pts possible.
 A hit outside the scoring zones but on the silhouette will result in zero points but not constitute a miss.
 A hit off of the silhouette will constitute a miss and assess a ten point penalty.
 The head shots called for in Sequence #6 below must be within the inner shaded portion of the head.
 All other hits breaking a scoring line will be awarded the higher point value. - 4.
-Malfunctions are not an excuse or alibit to stop the qualification procedure.
+Malfunctions are not an excuse or alibi to stop the qualification procedure.
 If a malfunction occurs during sequence 1-4, the shooter must clear the malfunction and continue.
 If the shooter experiences a malfunction during sequence 5 & 6 the shooter may not have sufficient time to correctly clear the malfunction and fire the required number of rounds, therefore may re-shoot that sequence.
 For the purpose of this examination a malfunction is an unforeseen mechanical breakage or defect related to the weapon or ammunition and was not shooter induced such as failure to properly seat magazine, load, or disengage the safety.

-LAST NAME FIRST MI a state of the second second AGENCY 1 Stephins Matthew 2 Stevens Cours to Agency Address ICK Colv ile wet Phone Benail Date and Location n or lest 2-22 Loon Lak ce Instructo or Scoring Tar get Rifle Make & Mo Brace Bu del (Circle IRONS OOPTICS Make/M odel of Optics Amo SEQUENCE DISTANCE ESCRIPTIO N SHOTS TIME SCORE 1 25 Yards Start Standing then move battery speed reload - fire loaded with 5 rounds only e remaining 10 40 sec.
-2 25 Yards Start Standing then move perform in battery speed 10 20 sec.
-3 25 Yards Standing position - fire 5 - tactical re load - fire 5 10 30 sec.
-4 15 Yards Standing position - fire 5 clearance.
-(Inert or Dumi 5 10 sec.
-5 7 Yards Standing position - fire 2 times for a total of 10 rour ls.
-Repeat drill 4 more 10 2 sec.
-6 5 Yards Standing position - fire 1 drill 4 more times for a tot 5 1 sec.
+LAST NAME FIRST MI AGENC Y Stephens Agency Address Als Sock Colville with Phone Agency Address ck Colv.
+Email Date and Locatio nioi lest - 2-22 Loon Lak ce In structor Scoring Tar get Rifle Make & Mod Brace Bu del C 223 - 5.56 Sights used - (Circle IRONS o OPTIC Make/N lodel of Optics Ame SEQUENCE DISTANCE DE ESCRIPTIO N SHOTS TIME SCORE 1 25 Yards Start Standing then move to Prone - fire 5 - perform out of battery speed reload - fire remaining 5.
+(First magazine loaded with 5 rounds only) 2 25 Yards Start Standing then move perform in battery speed S. S 10 20 sec.
+3 25 Yards Standing position - fire 5 tactical re load - fire 5 10 30 sec.
+4 15 Yards Standing position - fire 5 Standing position - fire 5 including 1 primary malfunction 5 10 sec.
+5 7 Yards Standing position - fire 2 in 2 seconds.
+Repeat drill 4 more 10 2 sec. times for a total of 10 rounds fired.
+6 5 Yards Standing position - fire 1 drill 4 more times for a tot at 5 1 sec.
 Total shots 50